 Many cruise lines have strict rules about when you can and cannot book your shore excursions.
 On top of that, your cancellation window is typically 3 to 30 days before embarkation day.
 That doesn't leave much room for flexibility or anything that may come up and force you to change your plans.
 Additionally, their refunds are usually in the form of onboard credit instead of going back onto your credit card.

-Even though Alaska shore excursions often sell out quickly and it's tough on the tour operator if they can't fill seats at the last minute, we understand that things happen.
-At Alaska Shore Tours, we allow cancellations up to 14 days before the tour with a full refund of the tour price.
+Even though shore excursions in Alaska often sell out quickly and it's tough on the tour operator if they can't fill seats at the last minute, we understand that things happen.
+Our flexible cancellation policy gives you added peace of mind.

 5. Their "activity levels" are not always very helpful.